 All ground floor.
 Three king-size double bedrooms (two with en-suite shower, basin and WC).
 Bathroom with bath, shower over, separate shower cubicle, basin and WC.
 Kitchen with breakfast table (seats 2) and breakfast bar (seats 2).
 Utility.
 Dining room.
 Sitting room with multi-fuel stove.

 FANORE, COUNTY CLARE

-Situated between Ballyvaughan and Doolin in County Clare, Fanore is a popular village with walkers, surfers and tourists, and boasts a nice sandy beach.
+Fanore is a charming coastal village on the Wild Atlantic Way, situated between Ballyvaughan and Doolin in County Clare, Fanore is a popular village with walkers, surfers and tourists, and boasts a nice sandy beach.
 It is also of particular interest to botanists and geologists, owing to its location on the edge of the Burren – renowned for its unique flora and fauna, and rugged landscape.
+It has several famous green road walking routes like the Caher Valley Loop making it a very popular destination for walking enthusiasts.
 Nearby Lisdoonvarna is Ireland's premier Spa town, home to the only active spa centre in Ireland; boasting a Victorian pump house, sauna, massage room and mineral baths, situated in woodland surroundings.
 The town is also home to the 150 year old Matchmaking Festival, which takes place every year during September and October.
 Lisdoonvarna has eight pubs, some offering traditional Irish music, and good shops and restaurants.
 Lahinch, 18 miles away, is a bustling seaside resort, offering a promenade, golf links, Seaworld and a leisure complex.
-In addition, the world renowned Doolin is 9 miles away, famous for its traditional pubs and restaurants, not to mention the local recording studio, where you can listen to some of the best traditional musicians being recorded live.
+In addition, the world renowned Doolin is 9 miles away, which is Irelands Traditional Music capital. famous for its traditional pubs and restaurants, not to mention the local recording studio, where you can listen to some of the best traditional musicians being recorded live.
 A beautiful location with something for everyone.